Skip to content

 nMatvec: int property

-The number of products with vectors computed so far.
+The number of matrix-vector multiplications computed so far

 Numpy-like dot() method.